 Many bank branches now have a resident investment adviser, and many credit unions do as well.
 Brokerage firms offer all manner of investments, including mutual funds.
 Online investment firms also make it easy, and you can often go directly to many mutual funds as well.

-Practically all brokerage firms and most other institutions that offer in-person investment advice make money through commissions, so they won’t offer no-load funds.
+Practically all brokerage firms and many other institutions that offer in-person investment advice make money through commissions, so they won’t offer no-load funds.
 And that radically reduces the choices.

 For Stephen, and for you, the best place to buy no-load mutual funds is directly from the fund, or through online discount brokerage firms.